edthedev/edthedev.github.io/Resume.Edward.Delaporte.TooLong.md

 #### Software Developer					March 2007 - June 2010
 Technology Services at University of Illinois, Urbana-Champaign, IL

- - Developed applications for the Office of Privacy and Information Assurance.
+ - Developed applications for the Office of Privacy and Information Assurance with guidance from a Senior or Lead Software Developer on each project.
+ - Wrote and deployed the Firefly sensitive data scanning software (2008). https://github.com/cites-illinois/Firefly
  - Author of a series of Secure Software Development articles for campus IT professionals (2008 - 2013).
 A few articles are posted publicly to https://security.illinois.edu/blog.
  - Tested modules with unittest in Python, NUnit for .Net, and JUnit for Java.
  - Prototyped the team’s first Django framework application. https://security.illinois.edu/content/register-your-computer
- - Reviewed the source code of high risk applications for the Office of Privacy and Information Assurance (2009 - 2014).
+ - Reviews the source code of high risk applications for the Office of Privacy and Information Assurance (2009 - 2014).
  - Crafted a password generation module for use in University Admissions, to provide a campus wide compliance solution to a time-sensitive audit result (2010).

 #### Software Developer					March 2006 - March 2007
 Silicon Graphics Inc.    Champaign, IL

  - Wrote software to track performance of supercomputers at the National Center for Supercomputing Applications (NCSA).
+ - Created web interfaces with generated charts and customizable content in PHP.
  - Adhered to source code style best practices, including the Python PEP8 Standard and the Zend PHP Style guidelines.
+ - Created plug-ins to connect Nagios to data collected by Clumon; reducing monitoring overhead while keeping the benefits of both tools.

 #### Bachelors of Science Degree in Computer Science, from the College of Engineering, at the University of Illinois at Urbana-Champaign, May 2006